sjl/.plan/README.markdown

 Finally got around to writing a first draft of a `lines` utility.
 Discovered and fixed a stupid bug in Adopt in the process.

+## 2020-01-31

+Now that I've got a more thorough backup system, went through and did my yearly pruning of unnecessary crap on my hard drive, and adding restic excludes to avoid backin up track.
+Number of scans was cut drastically:

+* Directories: 125k to 30k
+* Files: 567k to 285k

+Much cleaner now.